minghui-liu/kvpress/reason/README.md

 Please refer to the huggingface page and the original paper of each dataset for more information on how the Hugging Face dataset was generated.

+## Installation
+Follow the instuction in the README file of the root folder of KVPress to install KVPress.

 ## Usage

 To evaluate a press on a dataset, you can run the following command: